framer

 func WithReadUnixPacket() Option

-WithReadUnixPacket configures the reader side for Unix datagram sockets: Datagram (pass-through), BigEndian.
+WithReadUnixPacket configures the reader side for Unix packet sockets with Datagram pass-through and BigEndian byte order.

 func WithReadWebSocket